The fastest stars in the Galaxy: acknowledgments

 \section{acknowledgments}

-We thank Charlie Conroy, JJ Hermes, Stephan Geier, and Roberto Raddi for useful discussions.
+We thank Charlie Conroy, JJ Hermes, Ruediger Pakmor, Stephan Geier, Ulrich Heber, and Roberto Raddi for useful discussions, and the anonymous referee for a constructive report.
 We are grateful to Robert Kurucz for making his programs and databases for spectral synthesis publicly available.
-We thank the Kavli Institute for Theoretical Physics (KITP) for hosting the program ``White Dwarfs as Probes of the Evolution of Planets, Stars, the Milky Way and the Expanding Universe,'' during which this project was initiated.
+The Kavli Institute for Theoretical Physics (KITP) hosted the program, ``White Dwarfs as Probes of the Evolution of Planets, Stars, the Milky Way, and the Expanding Universe,'' during which this project was initiated.

 This research was supported in part by the U.S. National Science Foundation (NSF) under grants PHY-1748958 and AST-2107070.
-Financial support for K.J.S. was in part provided by NASA/ESA {\it Hubble Space Telescope programs} \#15871 and \#15918.
+Financial support for K.J.S. was in part provided by NASA/ESA {\it Hubble Space Telescope} programs \#15871 and \#15918.
 J.S. acknowledges support from the Packard Foundation.
 R.P.N. acknowledges support for this work provided by NASA through Hubble Fellowship grant HST-HF2-51515.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
-A.V.F.'s group at UC Berkeley has been supported by the Christopher R. Redlich Fund, Alan Eustace (W.Z. is a Eustace Specialist in Astronomy), Frank and Kathleen Wood (T.G.B. is a Wood Specialist in Astronomy), and numerous other donors.
+A.V.F.'s group at U.C.
+Berkeley has been supported by the Christopher R. Redlich Fund, Alan Eustace (W.Z. is a Eustace Specialist in Astronomy), Frank and Kathleen Wood (T.G.B. is a Wood Specialist in Astronomy), and numerous other donors.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement \#101020057).